 Commissioner Dayton introduced Dean Cynthia Bryson, Chairperson of the Northern Montana College Presidential Search Committee.
-He expressed his own, and the Regents', appreciation to Dean Bryson for the excellent job she had done in managing the search with its complicated logistics, and in her work with the committee.
+He expressed his own, and Regents', appreciation the to Dean Bryson for the excellent job she had done in managing the search with its complicated logistics, and in her work with the committee.